gmcninch-tufts/2025-Sp-Math146/course-posts/week6-materials.md

   [Here is some review material](/course-content/exam1-review.pdf) for the exam.

-- the fourth problem set is now due *after* the exam.
+- the fourth problem set is now due the Sunday *after* the exam (rather than before the exam).

   [Problem set 4](/course-assignments/PS4--extensions.pdf) due 2025-02-23